Olivier Cotte: Beginnings in the cinema

 Olivier Cotte has worked for 15 years in the film and video industry as a director, computer graphics designer and special effects director for advertising, TV wraps, credits, clips, short films (Le canard à l'orange, 2002, by Patrick Bokanowski for example).

 He is a computer graphics designer or responsible for special effects for feature films, in particular for Wim Wenders (Until the End of the World), Roman Polanski (Death and the Maiden), Costa-Gavras (Mad City), Bob Swaim (The Climb), Josiane Balasko (Un grand cri d'amour), Jaco van Dormael (The Eighth Day), Leos Carax (Pola X), and Mathieu Kassovitz (Assassin(s)).

 He has directed several short films, mainly in animation or mixed techniques, including Terra Incognita (1995) in which he directs Michael Lonsdale.

 Historian and theorist of animation cinema

 Since 2002, he has devoted himself to writing fiction and working as a historian of animation cinema.
 He teacher at Gobelins, l'école de l'image from 2002 to 2014.
 He is the artistic and technical director of the opening shorts of the Annecy festival from 2002 to 2012.
 He also teaches at ESAG Penninghen, Esra, and abroad (Germany, China, Taiwan...).
 He collaborates with the reading committee of the Centre national du cinéma et de l'image animée and for many film festivals and cinematheques.
 From 2002 to 2012, he wrote the tributes to the missing of the year for the Annecy festival.

-He wrote many articles for different magazines dedicated to cinema, image and computer science, then several books dedicated to animation film including an encyclopedia 100 ans de cinéma d'animation and Le grand livre des techniques d’animation, monographs dedicated to filmmakers (David Ehrlich, Georges Schwizgebel and Walt Disney), a book of study and interviews with directors awarded an Oscar.
+He wrote many articles for different magazines dedicated to cinema, image and computer science, then several books dedicated to animation film including an encyclopedia 100 ans de cinéma d'animation and Le grand livre des techniques d’animation, monographs dedicated to filmmakers (David Ehrlich, Georges Schwizgebel, Walt Disney) and Georges Méliès, a book of study and interviews with directors awarded an Oscar.
 He has also translated the animator's bible The Animator's Survival Kit by Richard Williams and several technical books.

 In 2012, he received an Award for outstanding contribution to animation studies at the World Festival of Animated Film - Animafest Zagreb.